 Possession, by an adult, of one ounce or less of marijuana is no longer a state offense in Colorado (unless it is openly and publicly displayed), but possession of as little as two ounces can carry up to a year in jail and a $1,000 fine, while possession of more than twelve ounces is a drug felony and punishable by up to eighteen months in prison and as much as a $100,000 fine.
 Read more on our Possession of Marijuana page.

-Possession of Cocaine, Meth, and Ecstasy in Colorado
+Possession of Cocaine, Heroin, Meth, and Ecstasy in Colorado

 Colorado Criminal Defense Attorney Jay Tiftickjian

-Criminal defense attorney Jay Tiftickjian has defended over a hundred clients facing serious drug crimes in Colorado, and has the skill and experience to investigate whether a stop was legal, examine whether a search violated a client’s Fourth Amendment rights, and attack the credibility of a confidential informant.
+Criminal defense attorney Jay Tiftickjian has defended hundreds of clients facing serious drug crimes in Colorado, and has the skill and experience to investigate whether a stop was legal, examine whether a search violated a client’s Fourth Amendment rights, and attack the credibility of a confidential informant.
 Our representation also examines all mitigation to lessen the impact of a drug distribution charge.
-The Tiftickjian Law Firm, P.C. has achieved outstanding drug case results for clients facing drug distribution charges in Colorado.
+The Tiftickjian Law Firm, P.C. has achieved outstanding drug case results for clients facing drug possession and distribution charges in Colorado.

 If you have been charged with possession of a controlled substance in Colorado, contact The Tiftickjian Law Firm today for an experienced and aggressive criminal defense attorney.